furniture wood source low tables & stools benches boxes & chests chairs

 This large oak had extensive centre-rot and would normally be earmarked for fire-wood.
 Cleaving around this area rescued the majority of timber... just wide enough for boxes and small tables.

 Bigger trees offer greater possibilities and are generally less wasteful than smaller trees.
+Sections have proportionally less sap wood and closer resemblance to a board shape (rather than triangular).